gante/mmWave-localization-learning/tracking/README.md

   <img src="../images/histogram_tracking.PNG" width="480"/>
 </p>

 The code to control the paths is completely editable.
-As it stands, it generates two types of paths, as seen below.
+As it stands, it generates two non-static types of paths, as seen below.

 <p align="center">
   <img src="../images/paths.PNG" width="480"/>